antzkr/LUKS-Container-Management-Script/README.md

 The only requirements are systems with hardware to support modern encryption and decryption, cryptsetup and associated packages, and running in a debian-based environment (ubuntu, mint, popOS, debian etc).

-Android /iOS are not supported even if you can run crypsetup.
+Android /iOS are not supported even if you can run cryptsetup.
 These distro are severely locked-down so mounting containers in userspace (FUSE) is basically not possible.

 # INSTALLATION